 Adalo doesn’t just talk about inclusion—they invest in it

-Katelyn wasn’t just shopping around for HR software when she started looking for an ATS.
+Katelyn wasn’t just shopping around when she started looking for startup recruitment software.
 She was trying to solve a real problem: how to attract, screen, interview, and hire diverse candidates for roles in which diversity was lacking.

 For example, Adalo is all about women in tech.
 Their company name was inspired by Ada Lovelace, a woman considered to be the world’s first computer programmer.